Nyft-i/Nyft-i.github.io/_drafts/2025-01-28-Radio-Astronomy.md

 $$B_\nu=\frac{2k_BT}{\lambda^2} \; \text{Wm}^{-2}\text{Hz}^{-1}\text{sr}^{-1},$$

-where we have taken the Rayleigh-Jeans limit (citaion needed).
+where we have taken the Rayleigh-Jeans limit (citation needed).
 The power then collected by the receiver is given by,

 $$P_{\text{rec}}=\frac{k_BT}{\lambda^2} A_e \Omega_A \; \text{W}\text{Hz}^{-1}.$$